tomhudak/tomhudak.github.io/_posts/2019-01-24-spin-down-hdd-with-raspberry-pi-using-hd-idle.md

 ---
 layout: post
 title: "Spin down HDD with Raspberry Pi using hd-idle"
+permalink: /blog/2019-01-24-spin-down-hdd-with-raspberry-pi-using-hd-idle/
 date: 2019-01-24 14:00:00 +0100
 categories: raspberry pi hd-idle hdd spin down
 description: "A guide on how to make your HDD stop when it is not is use."
 comments: true
 ---